 If you believe that the potential injury is due in full or in part to someone else’s actions, or negligent inaction, you may need to file a lawsuit.
 Consulting with a reputable, experienced personal injury lawyer can help you determine if you have a case, and the medical documentation can only help by establishing the severity of the injury and the potential long-term effects.

 Brain injuries are serious and scary business.
-The team at the law offices of Peter Davis & Associates is just the team you want on your side if your or your loved one’s injury does indeed turn out to be because of someone else.
+The team at the Law Offices of Peter Davis & Associates is just the team you want on your side if your or your loved one’s injury does indeed turn out to be because of someone else.
 The experienced professionals at Peter Davis law are experts at defending the rights of, and standing up for, Paterson residents and the whole of New Jersey.
-Contact us today for a free case review.